zheludkovm/LinuxJavaFixes/README.md

 etc.

   - replace hex codes wuth yours
-  - use following option to run app with custom mapping :
+  - use following option to run app with custom mapping:

 `-javaagent:[path to directory with jar files]/LinuxJavaFixes-1.0.0-SNAPSHOT.jar=[your mapping file]`